DWI Definition and Implications for 2024

 On This Page

-DWI is an acronym that stands for “Driving While Intoxicated.”
+What is a DWI?
+DWI stands for “Driving While Intoxicated.”
 The DWI meaning is applied only to intoxication by alcohol, unlike a DUI, which applies to drivers under the influence of drugs and alcohol.

 Ready to compare high-risk auto insurance companies for free?
 Enter your ZIP code above to start comparing auto insurance quotes today.

-A DWI is a drunk driving offense that means “driving while intoxicated.”
+What does a DWI mean?
+DWI refers to a drunk driving offense, which means “driving while intoxicated.”
 Facing DWI charges means your BAC was .08%, and you were legally drunk while driving.

 What does DWI mean in law?
 In law, DWI has two meanings: administrative and criminal.
 DWI still means “driving while intoxicated,” but how this definition is handled is very different.